zyaaa-ux/ROSA-Tuning/README.md

 ROSA enables windowed attention to outperform the global attention baseline.

-In our experiments, Rosa-tuning demonstrates even greater advantages on 32k and longer sequences.
+In our experiments, ROSA-Tuning demonstrates even greater advantages on 32k and longer sequences.
 Here, we only present the 16k test results, but you are welcome to explore other configurations if interested.

 ---